hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-greenlake/home.md

 [Learn more about HPE GreenLake](https://www.hpe.com/us/en/services/it-consumption.html)

 HPE GreenLake customers and partners can take advantage of our well-documented, secure, and scalable framework of APIs for the HPE GreenLake Cloud Platform and HPE GreenLake Services found in our developer portal.
-Learn more about the unified HPE GreenLake Experience offered through the HPE GreenLake Developer Portal by clicking on the button below.
+Learn more about the unified HPE GreenLake experience offered through the HPE GreenLake Developer Portal by clicking on the button below.

 HPE GreenLake Developer Portal